mkner/basic-pid/docs/examples.rst

   pid.getGains()
   (1, 0.025, 0.0001)

+The PID controller automatically calculates the error for the current timestep that is the difference between the reference signal and the actual process output.
+So using standard notation, **e(t) = r - y(t)** where **t* is the current timestep, e(t)** is the error for the current timestep, **r** is the reference signal to track, and **y(t)** is the output at the current timestep from the process plant.

+In **Integrate Mode** the PID controller automatically updates its current output using its state from the previous timestep so the integral term of the PID equation is calculated correctly.

 In this example, the process output is a constant fixed value that is not and never can be the reference.
 Shows the effect of timestep